What is the Research Programme for PhD?

 MPhil stage (12–24 months)

-Students progress to this stage after their registration with Middlesex University.
+Students progress to this stage after their registration with the accrediting University.
 They are assigned a supervisory team to support their studies.
 Students in the MPhil stage progress to identifying and generating primary sources, refining their methodology and understanding of the relevant secondary literature.
 The MPhil Stage concludes with a transfer panel which assesses their written portfolio that promises original contribution to knowledge or practice/knowledge.
 Once approved, students are transferred to the PhD stage.

 PhD stage (2–5 years)